awsdocs/amazon-eks-user-guide/doc_source/fargate-logging.md

    The following example shows you how to use the `kinesis_firehose` plugin to send logs to Kinesis Data Firehose\.

    1. Save the following contents to a file named `aws-logging-firehose-configmap.yaml`\.
+Replace `region-code` with the Region\.

       ```
       kind: ConfigMap